Birding Among the Mountain Ranges

 Elizabeth Lake Bird Sanctuary

-Located in the west edge of Cranbrook, one of the bigger communities in the region, Elizabeth Lake is one of the best birding spots in the Columbia Valley.
+Located in the west edge of Cranbrook, one of the bigger communities in the region, Elizabeth Lake is one of the best birding spots in the area.
 This large wetland area has walking trails around the lake, with viewpoints, picnic tables and benches throughout.
 Waterbirds are a common sight here, with many species of ducks, like Ruddy, Bufflehead, Redhead, Cinnamon teal, Blue-winged teal, and Ring-necked.
 Keep your eyes out for grebes (like Horned, Eared, and Pied-billed) and mergansers, as you can see their breeding displays and plumage during spring and summer.

-On your way to or from Radium-Invermere, depending on which direction you start your Columbia Valley journey, make sure to stop by Tilley Memorial Park and the Source of the Columbia River Trail.
+On your way to or from Radium-Invermere, depending on which direction you start your Kootenay Rockies journey, make sure to stop by Tilley Memorial Park and the Source of the Columbia River Trail.
 Located at the southeast end of Columbia Lake, Tilley Memorial Park is a good spot for viewing shorebirds and waterfowl, and also offers spectacular mountain vistas and plenty of lakeshore recreation.
 The Source of the Columbia River Trail is a short 2km trail that brings birders to the beginning of the Columbia River at the head of Columbia Lake.
 Follow the gravel trail for chances to see birds along the wetlands and read about their habitat through the interpretive signage.

 Wilmer National Wildlife Area / Wilmer Bird Sanctuary